Mike McCoy, Lab PI

-Michael W. McCoy PhD. - Asst.
-Professor or Ecology.
-I develop and implement cutting edge experimental and statistical approaches to link empirical data to ecological and evolutionary theory.
+I develop and implement experimental and statistical approaches to link empirical data to ecological and evolutionary theory.
 I typically take a mechanistic approach to understand how individual traits (e.g. size, stage and phenotype) scale up to influence population and community level processes and spatial coupling across ecosystems.
-My work is very question driven and as a result I have worked on wide variety of organisms and in wide array of ecological systems.
-In my spare time I enjoy running, doing crossfit, camping, traveling, and spending time with my family.
+I have broad interests and my research is very question driven and integrative.
+As a result I have worked on wide variety of topics, organisms and in wide array of ecological systems.
+In my spare time I enjoy running ultramarathons, hiking, camping, traveling, and spending time with my family.

 Sarah Goodnight, Ph.D. student - Sarah’s dissertation work focuses on helminth endoparasites of amphibians, which often have complex, multi-host life cycles that bridge ecological and trophic gaps.
 She is specifically focused on how parasites disperse across landscapes by manipulating their hosts, and uses a combination of field surveying, mesocosm experiments, and ecological modeling to answer her research questions.
 In her free time, Sarah enjoys running (away from her problems), watching documentaries, and snuggling with her overweight cat, Pi.